What are CSS files and how to open them

-Did your computer fail to open a CSS file?
-We explain what CSS files are and recommend software that we know can open or convert your CSS files.
+Are you having problems opening a CSS file or just wondering what they contain?
+We explain what these files are used for and show you software that we know can open or otherwise handle your files.

 What is a CSS file?

 CSS files have multiple uses, and Cascading Style Sheet is one of them.
 Read more about the other uses further down the page.

 CSS is an acronym for Cascading Style Sheet.
 Files that contain the .css file extension are used to format the contents of an associated web page.
 While the CSS file format is most commonly associated with website pages written in the HTML and XHTML markup languages, it can also be applied to XML documents.

 A CSS file contains the properties that define how the HTML elements of an associated web page will be displayed, such as the color, font, size, line spacing, borders, and other visual elements.